top of page

 Three endangered species, a Grevy's zebra, a Lion and a Red-Billed Oxpecker go into the bush to save endangered Black Rhinos.

-A zebra sees a flier nailed to an acacia tree advertising "Two Million Three Hundred Thousand Shillings for Rhino Horn" and convinces a hesitant Oxpecker to come with her into the dangerous bush to save the Rhinos.
-For protection she enlists a Lioness.
-While in the bush they not only find a rhino herd, but also a Tigoni Reed Frog whose pond has dried up and all his friends have left for wetter places and a baby Elephant and her mother who've lost their herd and convincing them all to come back to the safety of the conservancy . . . all the while trying to keep track of a sleep-walking rhino and fighting off poachers with the help of a Puff Adder and her 46 snakeletes.
+On their search for the rhinos they meet a Tigoni Reed Frog whose pond has dried up and his friends have moved on to wetter places, and a baby elephant and her mother separated from their herd and escaping hunters.
+Finally finding the rhino's they all head back to the safety of the conservancy . . . all the while keeping track of a sleep-walking rhino and fighting off poachers with the help of the lioness' friend, a Puff Adder and her 46 snakelets.
 In the end the frog has a new pond full of water with lots of frogs, the elephants and the rhinos are safe, and much to the bird's chagrin, the zebra wants them to go back into the bush to save more endangered species.

-Cast of 13 (5f; 6m; 2 gen flex) Extras: Rhinos and Snakelets
+Cast of 13 (5f; 3m; 5 gen flex) Extras: Rhinos and Snakelets

 A SOUTHWEST DESERT TALE